October 3, 2016

-In some cases, post-program monitoring may not be needed even if the country’s outstanding credit exceeds 100 percent of quota.
+In some cases, post-program monitoring may not be needed even if the country meets the criteria above.
 This applies when a successor borrowing arrangement or a staff-monitored program is expected to be in place within six months of the expiration of the current program, or when the policies and external position of the member country are deemed to be strong.

-In other cases, post-program monitoring may be required even if the country’s outstanding credit is below 100 percent of its quota.
+In other cases, post-program monitoring may be required even if the country’s outstanding credit is below all of the above-specified thresholds.
 This occurs if economic developments call into question the country’s progress toward external viability.

 The IMF’s 24-member Executive Board can decide on post-program monitoring for a country at any time during the program or after the program expires.
-However, the decision is normally taken at the time of the last program review when the country’s outstanding credit is expected to exceed the threshold of 100 percent of quota.
+However, the decision is normally taken at the time of the last program review when the country’s outstanding credit is expected to exceed any of the above-specified thresholds.

 How post-program monitoring works

 Under post-program monitoring, countries undertake more frequent formal consultations with the IMF than is the case under the IMF’s normal surveillance, with a particular focus on macroeconomic and structural policies that have implications for external viability.
-There are normally two post-program monitoring Board consultations during a twelve-month period.
+There is normally one standalone post-program monitoring paper issued for Board consideration in a twelve-month period.

-Post-program monitoring remains in effect until outstanding credit falls below the threshold of 100 percent of quota.
-Nonetheless, the IMF’s Executive Board could agree to discontinue the monitoring―even before outstanding credit falls below the threshold―if strong policies are in place and the external position is sound.
-In cases where post-program monitoring is found to be required even though outstanding credit is below 100 percent of quota, the monitoring will normally be carried out for one year.
+Post-program monitoring remains in effect until outstanding credit falls below all of the applicable thresholds above.
+Nonetheless, the IMF’s Executive Board could agree to discontinue the monitoring―even before outstanding credit falls below the thresholds―if strong policies are in place and the external position is sound.
+In cases where post-program monitoring is found to be required even though outstanding credit is below the above-specified thresholds, the monitoring will normally be carried out for one year.